cliffc2/jormungandr-setup/README.md

 * To do list (load from source code overview)
   * install the [Rust programming language](https://github.com/rust-lang.)
-  * load jormungandr program (using the cargo command)
+  * download jormungandr program (using the git and cargo command)
-  * load jcli (using the cargo command)
+  * download jcli (using the git and cargo command)
   * load sqlite (if not loaded - for blockchain database)
-  * edit port and check ip address
   * make 2 folders (for testnet program and blockchain database)
-  * edit config.yaml (computer's node info - ip address and port)
+  * create config.yaml (computer's node info - ip address and port)
+  * edit port
-  * start jormungadr node
+  * start jormungandr node -0.8.2. itnv1
   * check node is in 'sync'
   * create secret keys
   * create public keys from secret keys
-  * create account address from public keys
+  * create account address (prefix addr) from public keys
   * get tokens from faucet or telegram group
   * send tokens to another account
   * create stake pool keys (4)